ianfmcn/Equinox-Alignment/README.md

 Note: file parsing to obtain reads from .fa/.fq files has not been fully implemented yet; running ./parsing.py will return alignment of a placeholder pair of sequences.

-The alignment code for BandedAlignment can be tested for single end alignment by running that py script directly.
+The alignment code for BandedAlignment can be tested for single end alignment by running that py script directly using the example files.
 (It currently contains a placeholder main function to parse arguments.
 ```

 ## Credits